halt-dos/hd-wiki-public/docs/enterprise/llb/monitors/monitors.md

 This option will only appear when Monitor Type is selected to HTTP/HTTPS.
 HTTP/HTTPS response status codes indicate whether a specific HTTP/HTTPS request has been successfully completed.
 This option allows users to set the response we get for the HTTP request.

-##### **Match Conent**
+##### **Match Content**

 This option will only appear when Monitor Type is selected to HTTP/HTTPS.
 It will specify the content to match in the response.

+##### **Health Script**

+This option will only appear when Monitor Type is selected to Script.
+It will allow user to select the custom health check script.

+##### **Check Interval**

+This option allows the user to set a health check interval for monitoring the services in seconds.
+After the mentioned time period, defined monitor settings will be checked.

 ##### **Timeout**